-Federally funded programs are required under Section 504 of the Rehabilitation Act of 1973, as amended, to make reasonable accommodations and modifications for individuals with disabilities.
-The purpose of Section 504 is to avoid discrimination and ensure these individuals have an equal opportunity to access and enjoy the benefits of the Program.
-Requests for accommodations (changes to a rule, policy, practice, or service) and reasonable modifications (structural changes to a building or dwelling) most commonly arise in housing programs, however Section 504 applies to all federally funded programs and activities.
+Under Section 504 of the Rehabilitation Act of 1973, as amended, federally funded programs are required to make reasonable accommodations and modifications for individuals with disabilities.
+The purpose of Section 504 is to avoid discrimination and ensure that individuals with disabilities have an equal opportunity to access and enjoy the benefits of the Program.
+While requests for accommodations (changes to a rule, policy, practice, or service) and reasonable modifications (structural changes to a building or dwelling) most commonly arise in housing programs, it's important to note that Section 504 applies to all federally funded programs and activities.

 Subrecipients must have a process in place for how they will provide for program participants to submit a request for accommodation or modification, how they will be evaluated in compliance with Section 504 and the Americans with Disabilities Act of 1990, as amended (ADA), and how this evaluation and resolution process will be documented.
-PRDOH has established the Reasonable Accommodation Policy to guide individuals on how to submit a non-employment related request and establishes certain requirements for subrecipients and contractors on how to receive and evaluate reasonable accommodation and modification requests.
+PRDOH has established the Reasonable Accommodation Policy to guide individuals on how to submit a non-employment related request and establishes certain requirements for Subrecipients and contractors on how to receive and evaluate reasonable accommodation and modification requests.

-PRDOH and its subrecipients will ensure that program participants are made aware of their right to request reasonable accommodations, and that every effort is made to meet the disability-related needs of requesting individuals to the maximum extent feasible, so far as providing the requested accommodations or modifications is considered reasonable.
+PRDOH and its Subrecipients will ensure that program participants are made aware of their right to request reasonable accommodations, and that every effort is made to meet the disability-related needs of requesting individuals to the maximum extent feasible, so far as providing the requested accommodations or modifications is considered reasonable.